HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/crawling_webcontent_seedbase/index.md

 Search seedlist 1.0 can make access control information available in a way that makes pre-filtering of contents possible.
 Pre-filtering provides the fastest filtering approach because it takes place in the search index level.
 An extra advantage of pre-filtering is that remote secured content sources can be searched from the portal.
 The filtering mode is defined as part of the search service configuration parameters.

 !!! important
-    If changing access control on libraries or setting access on the library root, note that seedlist requests relative to a timestamp will not list items that would be affected by such an access control change.
-To get those updates we recommend to trigger a full crawl.
+    When changing access control on libraries or setting access on the library root, note that seedlist requests relative to a timestamp will not list items affected by an access control change.
+To retrieve those updates, it is recommended to trigger a full crawl.
     DX classic (either local or remote) Search uses post access control filtering and is therefore not affected.